olegpshenin/UWO/README.md

 <br>

 4. **Generic scriptable data sets** (waiting for cleaning)
->Unified way to keep data to not overwrite each time initing or getting values
+>Unified way to keep data to not overwrite each time initing or getting values functionality.
 <br>

 5. **Switching scenes by hotkey** (waiting for in-editor menu)
->Save the time a lot if you are using mulriple scenes
+>Save the time a lot if you are using multiple scenes in your project.
 <br>

 6. **Dublication objects without indexing by hot key** (waiting for uploading)
->Useful time to time, if you don't want to see (1) and so
+>Useful time to time, if you don't want to see (1) and so.
 <br>

 7. **Custom layout system with reverse refresh logic** (from bottom to top)
->Unity's UI layout with depth more than 2 doesn't work correctly at all (for example if you are using "price" object with multiple types of currencies with images and dynamic texts for each)
+>Unity's UI layout with depth more than 2 doesn't work correctly at all (for example if you are using "price" object with multiple types of currencies with images and dynamic texts for each).